Are you looking to stop property tax foreclosure?

 Every state offers tax exemptions and abatements that will lower the total amount of taxes you owe.
 There are certain tax liabilities that can be reduced due to age, disability, income level, etc. You should consult a trusted attorney to determine which ones apply to your case.

 Some states will also lower the total amount of property taxes you owe if you can prove you have suffered a financial hardship, or might even suspend them for a certain period of time.
-However, it’s important that you act quickly and use this provisions before you become delinquent on your property taxes, because if you default on them, you may not be able to use them.
+However, it’s important that you act quickly and use these provisions before you become delinquent on your property taxes, because if you default on them, you may not be able to use them.

 However, if you already crossed that threshold, you may still be able to negotiate a lower liability with the taxing authority.
 Again you should consult a trusted tax attorney as to the procedure in your county or state.
 If the taxing authority agrees to waive penalties and interest, you will find it easier to pay off your delinquency and gain valuable time to do make it happen.